garthable/Terminal-Sweeper/README.markdown

 - 'n' where n is an integer between 1 and 8: the adjacent bomb count
 - 'X' A detonated bomb

+## Terminal Grabs:
-c <x, y>: This refers to where the last click was.
+Relevant info about these grabs: c x y: This refers to the coordinates of where the last click was.
 XY Coordinates:
 X = 0 refers the left of the screen, Y = 0 refers to the top of the screen
-## Terminal Grabs:

 Example of solved game:
 ```
 c 29 15